Emile199/Emile199/README.md

 - 👋 Hi, I’m Emiliano Etienne from México.
-- Currently studying Engineering in Physics at Tec de Monterrey.
+- Currently Semi-Senior Data Scientist at Mercado Libre.
-- Beta Microsoft Learn Student Ambassador.
-- Persuing a carrer in Artificial Intelligence and Quantum Computing.
+- Graduated from Tecnologico de Monterrey with a mayor in Physics Engineering and a minor in Artificial Inteligence.